Homestead Information

 If I am over 62 and my spouse is under 62, should we both file?

-Yes.
-Pursuant to M.G.L.
-Chapter 188, Section 2(b), an elderly homestead protection for the individual over the age of 62 is personal to the qualifying individual and will terminate upon the transfer of their ownership interest, subsequent declaration of homestead on another property, abandonment or death.
-In order to ensure that the homestead protection does not terminate unexpectedly for the spouse that is under the age of 62, one homestead should be filed per owner.
-This is a noteworthy change under the new law.
-Under the former statute, filing a new declaration of homestead voided any earlier homestead which could have opened up a claim period for previous creditors, leaving homeowners unprotected for a period of time.
-Effective March 16, 2011, a second homestead declaration shall relate back to the first declaration, thereby ensuring that the homeowners maintain their homestead protection.
+• This is a change from prior homestead protection law.
+Under the former statute, filing a new declaration of homestead voided any earlier homestead.
+This opened up a claim period for previous creditors, leaving homeowners unprotected for a period of time.
+With the new law, a second homestead declaration would relate back to the first declaration, ensuring that the homeowners maintain their homestead protection.

 Will my Homestead declaration protect my home from being taken if I go into a nursing home?